A French and Francophone Studies and Germanic Studies scholarship that supports high-achieving students.

 b.
-Applicants must be intending to enrol full time in French and Francophone Studies or Germanic Studies at Honours level at the University of Sydney.
+Applicants must be majoring in French and Francophone Studies or in Germanic Studies.

-d.
+c.
 Applicants must have received an average of 70% in six units of study in French and Francophone Studies or in Germanic Studies.

 a.
 The successful applicant will be awarded the Scholarship on the basis of:

 b.
-Preference will be given to students who can demonstrate disadvantage or hardship, being financial and/or non-financial based on one or more of the below:
+Preference will be given to students who can demonstrate financial hardship based on one or more of the below: